CloudGoBrrr/.github/profile/README.md

 ### What is CloudGoBrrr?

-It is a super simple and easy to use open source self-hosted cloud as an alternative to the big cloud providers.
+It is a super simple and easy to use open source self-hosted cloud storage as an alternative to the big cloud providers.
 This way you manage your own data and no one else.

 ### How can I help?